liamw9534/mopidy-voice/README.rst

 The voice recognition engine is built using a GStreamer pipeline which operates two separate recognition engines in parallel::

-- PocketSphinx Engine - this is used for simple commands only that can be resolved quickly without any additional external search operations.
+- PocketSphinx Engine: this is used for simple commands only that can be resolved quickly without any additional external search operations.
 For example, track navigation functions such as pause, resume, stop, play, etc.

-- Google Speech To Text Engine - this is used for more complex utterances requiring the power of Google's search engine which can use probabilistic inference to improve accuracy of search terms.
+- Google Speech To Text Engine: this is used for more complex utterances requiring the power of Google's search engine which can use probabilistic inference to improve accuracy of search terms.
 This is especially useful when referring to album, track or artist names.

 Both engines run in parallel continuously aided by a VAD (Voice Activity Detector) which filters based on a signal-to-noise threshold.